mnishiguchi/nerves/docs/Getting Started.md

 to do that yourself.

 As described by the project generator, the next step is to change to the project directory, choose a target, and fetch the target-specific dependencies.

+> #### What is my device's _MIX_TARGET_? {: .tip}
-Visit the [Targets Page](targets.html) for more information on what target name to use for each of the boards that Nerves supports.
+> Visit the [Targets Page](targets.html) for information on what target name to
+> use for each of the boards that Nerves supports.

+> #### The default target is _host_ {: .info}
+> If you've used Nerves in the past, you may have noticed that you no
+> longer need to specify a `--target` option when creating a new project.
+Since
+> Nerves Bootstrap 0.3.0, the default target is `host` unless you specify a
+> different target in your environment.
+This allows for more seamless
+> interaction with tools on your host without cross-compilers getting in the way
+> until you're ready to build firmware for a particular target.

 The target is chosen using a shell environment variable, so if you use the `export` command, it will remain in effect as long as you leave that window